molmod/QuickFF/doc/tu_benzene.rst

 * Machine environment:
     This section contains some general information about the machine environment on which you ran the quickff job.
-It contains the user name, machine info, starting time of job, Python version, current directory and the command used to envoke quickff.
+It contains the user name, machine info, starting time of job, Python version, Numpy version, Scipy versoin, Matplotlib version, current directory and the command used to envoke quickff.

 * Routine sequence: